-Canadians who had helped repel several U.S. invasions in 1812 see the war as their defining victory over U.S. aggression.
-This welded their bond as a separate British colony and began their struggle to self-rule in 1864.
+Canadians who had helped repel several U.S. invasions in 1812 saw the war as their defining victory over U.S. aggression.
+This welded their bond as a separate British colony and began their struggle to self-rule achieved in 1864.

-It began as a U.S. Declaration of War, considered as ill-conceived and unsupported by many U.S. colonies!
-The U.S. military was a mere shadow of the former Continental Army and the U.S. Navy consisting of only 16 ships, would face the full force of what was supported by the 500 British worldwide naval fleets.
+It began as a U.S. Declaration of War, considered as ill-conceived and unsupported by many U.S. colonies.
+The U.S. military was a mere shadow of the former Continental Army and the U.S. Navy consisted of only 16 ships.
+These would face the full force of what was supported by the 500 British worldwide naval fleet.

 Remarkably, the U.S. naval victory on Lake Erie which successfully blocked British access to the port of Detroit, together with the victory in the battle of New Orleans led by a young Andrew Jackson, were the only areas of the war where the U.S. would win any lasting gains.

 I visited the memorial and exhibition remembering the battle, which claimed the lives of 1 in 4, normally 1 in 8 men, who died in that horrific battle of wooden ships.

 This was also on the site where the dead from both sides were buried side by side, a tragic loss of life that established a national boundary three thousand miles long, now the friendliest border in the world.

 Those who began the war did not know the prophecies of ‘A Nation And A Company Of Nations.’
 These began in Genesis 35:11, outlined in the ‘United States And Britain In Prophecy’ short summary, found on Page 1 of the America And Britain’s Future Free Library.

 They would have understood that Canada was destined by God to exist as a separate nation within the British Empire.